I create narratives of transcendent identity and cosmic unity in a global age of conflict.

 Mixed media work and installations are created from fragments of carvings that I designed from geometric patterns.
 The carvings are broken apart and then redesigned into structures that represent creating new, positive realties from destructive experiences.
 In some projects, I layer these structures with disparate elements.
 Islamic geometric patterns, appropriated from the art and architecture of South Asia, the region where I grew up, represent my cultural heritage and aesthetic traditions.
-In recent works, I juxtapose these with patterns found in nature and in the cosmos echoing a cosmic interconnectedness.
+In recent works, I juxtapose these with patterns found in nature, the human body, and in the cosmos investigating the cosmic interconnectedness through patterns.
 Sarah Ahmad

 She received an MFA from the Memphis College of Art, MA Education from Union University in Jackson, Tennessee, and BA Fine Arts from the National College of Arts, Lahore, Pakistan.